esphome/esphome-docs/components/external_components.rst

       # shorthand
       source: github://<user or org>/<repository name>[@<branch or tag>]

-Under the hood, during validation, ESPHome will copy or clone the files into the hidden ``.esphome`` folder and components will then be loaded from this local cache.
+Under the hood, during validation, ESPHome will clone the git repository into the hidden ``.esphome`` folder and components will then be loaded from this local copy.
+The local path of the cloned repository varies per repository name and ref name, so repositories with different refs are considered different repositories and updated independently.

 .. _external-components_refresh: